avillela/how-green-is-my-otel-collector/README.md

 ### 3b- Install Kepler (Jaeger, Prometheus, Grafana)

 If you're using Jaeger and Prometheus as a backend with a Grafana dashboard, use this script.
+If you prefer to use the Dynatrace backend, go to [Step 3a](#3a--install-kepler-dynatrace-backend).

 The [following script](/src/scripts/01-install-kepler.sh) will install: